CanopyTax/ckube/README.md

-  help        Help about any command logs        get logs from a service ls          list pods in kubernetes top         View cpu and memory usage for pods
+  help        Help about any command logs        get logs from a service ls          list pods in kubernetes nodes       Lists pods grouped by node top         View cpu and memory usage for pods

 Flags:
       --context string      the kubernetes context (defaults to value currently used by kubectl) -h, --help                help for ckube
+      --kubeconfig string   path to kubeconfig file to use for CLI requests (defaults to $HOME/.kube/config) -l, --labels string       Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2)
   -n, --namespace string    the kubernetes namespace (defaults to value currently used by kubectl)

 Use "ckube [command] --help" for more information about a command.

 ```